 As your ecommerce store grows, you’ll need more resources to handle the increased demand and challenges.
 Both WooCommerce and Shopify allow you to scale accordingly to handle a large number of orders.
 However, they aren’t designed equally.

-Being a self-hosted platform, WooCommerce makes you responsible for maintaining backups, updates, and security of your website.
+Being a self-hosted platform, WooCommerce makes you responsible for website maintenance services including maintaining backups, updates, and security of your website.
 This means your scalability will depend on how powerful your hosting provider is.

 Shopify, on the other hand, handles all the technical parts of your online store.
 You don’t have to worry about the security and performance of your store as your business grows.
 Simply upgrade your Shopify plans and you’re good to go.
 This makes Shopify the best platform for stores that are likely to grow rapidly.